Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: Conclusions

 \section{Conclusions}

-In this paper, we proposed a direct simulation approach (RBM-PB) for nonlinear Poisson-Boltzmann equation using the Random Batch Method.
-At the microscopic level, each ionic particle is subject to the external electric field and interacts with the other $N-1$ particles through Coulomb potential.
-By direct particle simulation, we can keep track of the true dynamics of the particle as well as the equilibriums.
-Meanwhile, the particle method is insensitive to dimension and applicable to complex geometry.
-Thanks to RBM, the computational cost for interacting particle system is largely reduced from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$ per time step.
-Besides, to overcome the difficulty brought by unbounded external domain, we did a truncation and performed the simulation inside the truncated domain.
-The convergence analysis suggests that such a truncation makes sense.
-Our numerical results demonstrate that RBM-PB can efficiently simulate the electrostatic distribution of ionic species and capture the screening layer.
+In this paper, we proposed some random batch particle methods with $\cO(N)$ cost per time step for the PNP and PB equations using RBM.
+By direct particle simulation, we can keep track of the dynamics of the particle as well as the equilibrium.
+Meanwhile, the particle methods are insensitive to dimension and applicable to complex geometry.
+We do the particle simulation in a truncated domain and give an estimate saying that such a truncation makes sense for the PB equation in the symmetric case.
+Two splitting strategies are given to deal with the singular Coulomb potential.
+Also, it is feasible to take Lennard-Jones potential into account for physical purpose.

-Though we only considered the symmetric monovalent electrolyte, this particle method can be easily applied to deal with the case with more than two ionic species.
-Besides, it is interesting to do simulation for the problem with different dielectric constants in and outside the cell.
-These are left for future work.
+Though we mainly illustrated the methods using the $1:1$ electrolytes, the particle methods can be easily extended to solutions with multi-ionic species.
+Besides, it is interesting to do simulation for the problem with different dielectric constants in and outside the interface $\Gamma$, as discussed in Appendix \ref{sec: dielectric}.